 We’d heard the rumors that quetzal sightings were practically guaranteed at a little guesthouse right next to the Biotopo de Quetzal called Ranchito del Quetzal Hotel & Restaurant.
-Whenever we hear the words “guaranteed” in association with any kind of animal sighting we roll our eyes.
+Whenever we hear the words “guaranteed” in association with any kind of wildlife we roll our eyes.
 But we checked in anyway after driving past their sad, faded sign on the highway.

 Yep, a renowned place to see quetzals is right on a major road.
 That’s really the only drawback at the Ranchito.
 The rooms are simple concrete block affairs but comfortable enough for 180Q (about US$23).
-There are great hiking trails on the guesthouse’s property (which literally shares a fence with the biotopo) and the owners, Flori and Don Julio, could not be more charming–even when they were knocking on our door before sun up asking “Quiren ver las quetzales?”
+There are great hiking trails on the guesthouse’s property (which shares a fence with the biotopo) and the owners, Flori and Don Julio, could not be more charming–even when they’re knocking on our door before sun up asking “Quiren ver las quetzales?”
 (Do you want to see quetzals?).

 Quetzals and coffee

-We threw on clothes, grabbed binoculars and cameras and did our best to quietly hurry down to the restaurant where Flori had set out plastic chairs and made coffee.
+We threw on clothes, grabbed binoculars and cameras, and did our best to quietly hurry down to the restaurant where Flori had set out plastic chairs and made coffee.
 Don Julio, meanwhile, was calmly pointing at a trumpet tree (guarumo in Spanish) less than 40 feet (12 meters) away.
 Up in its branches was a male quetzal.
 Just like that.
 Quetzals love the fruit of the trumpet tree.
 Knowing that, Don Julio planted loads of them on his property years ago and now the quetzals know they can come here and eat.